Skip to main content

 What is an MPH Degree and What Can You Do With It?

-Public health encompasses quite literally all facets of our lives.
-A Master of Public Health (MPH) opens the door to myriad career paths that offer you the opportunity to significantly impact individuals and entire communities—even on a global level and on future generations.
+Public health encompasses quite literally all facets of life.
+An MPH degree opens the door to myriad career paths that offer you the opportunity to significantly impact individuals and entire communities — even on a global level and on future generations.

-Dr. Leanne Skehan with the text Dr. Leanne SkehanA Master of Public Health is an interdisciplinary graduate degree designed to educate and build skills in a range of areas, including epidemiology, environmental health, health policy, biostatistics, program planning and evaluation, and more, according to Dr. Leanne Skehan, clinical faculty of health professions at Southern New Hampshire University (SNHU).
+MPH stands for Master of Public Health.
+It's an interdisciplinary graduate degree designed to educate and build skills in a range of areas, including epidemiology, environmental health, health policy, biostatistics, program planning and evaluation, and more, according to Dr. Leanne Skehan, clinical faculty of health professions at Southern New Hampshire University (SNHU).

-When you pursue your MPH, you'll study current health and wellness trends and learn the scientific methods and best practices that will enable you to help change health behaviors in a wide range of arenas.
+When you pursue your MPH, you'll study current health and wellness trends.
+You'll also learn the scientific methods and best practices that can enable you to help change health behaviors in a wide range of arenas.

 What is the Scope of an MPH Program?